mingukkang/ENAS-Tensorflow/README.md

 I will explain the code of Efficient Neural Architecture Search(ENAS), especially case of micro search.

-Unlike the author's code, It can work in a windows 10 enviroment and you can use your own data.
+Unlike the author's code, This code can work in a windows 10 enviroment and you can use your own data.